Envelope Dynamics and Stability with non-linear Space-Charge Forces: Introduction

 In order to describe collective space-charge effects, it is common to look at the evolution of the beam envelope.
 Established techniques are based on envelope equations or numerical methods like multi-particle tracking from which rms values are calculated.
 Envelope equations are a computationally fast approach to beam envelope dynamics with space-charge and were developed by Sacherer \cite{Sacherer:322516}.
 They use linear approximations for the space-charge force and can be represented by beam matrices, containing the second moments of a beam distribution.
 They may also include linear coupling terms in two transverse dimensions.
 In \cite{Gluckstern:1998zz}, these envelope equations were used to create stationary, field-generating beam distributions, which are combined with tracking of spectator particles and particle-in-cell (PIC) codes to study the development of beam halo, in particular, parametric resonances.
 PIC codes are usually computationally expensive, depending on grid sizes and the amount of interactions taken into account.
 In \cite{PhysRevSTAB.18.024202}, the authors use tracking of single particles with space-charge kicks derived from the potential of an upright Gaussian distribution, which itself is derived from the rms quantities of the single particles.
 Through this calculation sequence, the number of applied space-charge kicks is limited if simulations are to be completed in a limited time-frame.
 In \cite{Struckmeier:144594,Li:2015PoP}, envelope stability was examined by means of eigenvalue analysis and based on envelope equations with linear forces and complemented with particle tracking.

 Our model is based on constructing a map for the transverse coupled beam matrix that includes the space-charge forces, as described by the Bassetti-Erskine formula \cite{Bassetti:122227,Ziemann:1991sb}.
-We then proceed to determine the fix points of the map and perform a linear stability analysis around them.
+We then proceed to determine the fixed points of the map and perform a linear stability analysis around them.
 From the eigenvalues of the linearized map, we infer the stability of configurations.
+Finding the equilibrium beam non-perturbatively first and then perturbing it to identify the coherent eigenfrequencies resembles the analysis in \cite{doi:10.1142/5761}.

 The model we developed is presented Section \ref{sec:model} and complements the established techniques.
 It tracks the second moments of Gaussian distributions including non-linear forces without the need of intermediate rms value calculation, effectively combining positive aspects from both analytical and numerical approaches.
-In addition, the model's ability to treat cross-plane coupling enables us to simulated cases that include coupled beams and lattices.
+In addition, the model's ability to treat cross-plane coupling enables us to simulate cases that include coupled beams and lattices.
 The section also includes a description of the ring lattice and of the method we use for envelope stability analysis.
 In section \ref{sec:enstabdyn}, we present and discuss our findings of envelope dynamics and stability.
-Finally, we examine the effect of beam mismatch on the envelope tune-shift in section \ref{subsec:mismatch}.
+Finally, we examine the effect of beam mismatch on the coherent envelope tune-shift in section \ref{subsec:mismatch}.